Doug Edwards (musician): "Wildflower" creation and release

 Edwards came across the blueprints for "Wildflower" almost by chance.
-Lyrics for the song were originally penned by Dave Richardson, a police officer in Saanich, B.C., who was good friends with Foster.
+Lyrics for the song were originally penned by Dave Richardson, a police officer in Saanich, British Columbia, who was good friends with Foster.
 He had sent a pile of poems over to him in hopes that Skylark might find inspiration for a song.
 Foster asked Edwards to sift through the pile, which is when he found the words to "Wildflower" and started to poke away at a melody on a Hammond organ.

 The song appeared on the band's self-titled debut album and went gold in Canada and hit No. 9 on the U.S. Billboard charts.
 Edwards left the band before its breakup in 1975.

 Later career and death

 He contributed to The Poppy Family’s "Which Way You Goin’, Billy?" in 1970.
-After Skylark broke up Edwards became a member of The Hometown Band, which released several albums in the late '70s including one with folk singer Valdy.
+After Skylark broke up Edwards became a member of The Hometown Band, which released several albums in the late 1970s including one with folk singer Valdy.